Is edge vpn secure a comprehensive guide to edge vpn security privacy and performance: Understanding Edge VPNs, Threats, and Best Practices

 DNS and IP leaks: protecting edge resources

 DNS leaks and IP leaks are common challenges when you have distributed edge components.
-Here’s how to guard against them: Direct access vs vpn: understanding differences, use cases, and how to choose the right remote access solution
+Here’s how to guard against them:

 - Always-on DNS protection: Use encrypted DNS DNS over TLS or DNS over HTTPS and ensure the VPN tunnel is what resolves names for the protected traffic.